Corporate Governance

 The Company regularly engages with its employees via a number of practices and procedures.
 Team members are able to give valued feedback on the working environment and other stakeholder insights through, for example:

 - on-line message boards and forums as well as third party applications and business communication platforms.
-Use of such platforms came into sharp focus during the pandemic and now continue to support homeworking; and
+Use of such platforms came into sharp focus during the pandemic and now continue to support homeworking;

 Customers and Suppliers